cloudmesh-community/fa18-523-62/paper/paper.md

 | paper: [:cloud:](https://github.com/cloudmesh-community/fa18-523-62/blob/master/paper/paper.md)

-:o: please merge abstract amd introduction.
-This paper is too short to justify an abstract

 ## Abstract

-We discuss stream processing as a big data technology.
 Data obtained in real-time from various sources are called Data Streams; processing and extracting insights from such sources is called Big Data Streaming or Real-time streaming analytics.
 While conventional big-data systems can handle near real-time data by performing micro-batch processing, they have